 Over 18 Years of Experience in Maternal and Infant Health

 Faith Groesbeck lives in downtown Muskegon.
-When she isn’t working with expectant families, she grows her own food and manages an historic apartment building and hostel, Temple House.
-She is a single parent of two children, a teenage son who is studying abroad this year and a daughter, a busy toddler.
+When she isn’t working with expectant families, she manages an historic apartment building and hostel, Temple House.
+She is a single parent of two children, a teenage son, born in a New York City hospital with the help of midwives, who recently joined the United States Navy and a busy toddler, born at home.
 She also helped raise two step-children who are now grown and living on the East Coast.
 The family has one pet, a rescued bunny named Oliver.
 Faith’s hobbies include writing and performing folk songs, making buttons and collage art, winter sports, volunteering and permaculture gardening.
 If you can’t find her at home or a meeting, she’s probably outside, covered in dirt or hanging from a ladder, covered in paint!